Employee development is not just a buzzword – it can mean the difference between reaching your team targets and returning lacklustre results.

 If customer complaints are up, it is important to take a good look at exactly what it is your customers are saying.
 If you notice a high volume of complaints about customer service for instance, your employees on the floor may need further training and employee development to support customers on their buying journey.
 Likewise, if complaints are in regard to staff having insufficient product knowledge, it may be because they are inappropriately prepared to deal with new products.

 Drilling down into the causes of complaints can help you identify potential staff training gaps.
 Filling these gaps with additional and appropriate training is a key solution.
-It helps your team love what they do while delivering better service.
-After all, even the most loyal and motivated employees can feel frustrated when asked to complete a task that is beyond the limits of their current skill set.
+It helps maintain happiness in your workplace and this can be a key driver for your team to deliver outstanding service.
+After all, employees want to be treated with fairness and respect, and your staff can feel frustrated when asked to complete a task that is beyond the limits of their current skill set.

 Follow the productivity data trail